AnteDev00/Machine-Learning/README.md

 ---

-## Example 2: Multiple Neurons for an Intelligent System (Truth tables)
+## Example 2: More Complex Neural Network with more Neurons (Truth tables)

 The second example involves connecting multiple neurons to create a more intelligent system.